 Select a an exam type

-A bachelor degree with a 2:1 (Hons) in one of the following: literature, psychology, politics, sociology, communication/cultural studies as well as digital media (with focus on theory) related courses such as: network and digital media, digital humanities, digital media art/technology, visual communication design, editing/publishing for digital media.
-Some experience of digital methods is desirable.
-We may give preference to applicants who exceed our entry requirements.
-Please note that meeting the entry requirements of this course doesn't guarantee an offer of a place.
+A bachelor degree with a 2:1 (Hons) in one of the following: a (theory focused) media-related course, communication studies, literature, politics, psychology, sociology, cultural studies, and digital media courses (with a focus on theory) such as network and new media, digital humanities, digital media art, visual communication design, editing/publishing for new media We may request additional documentation to inform our decision Some experience of digital methods is desirable International qualifications To see equivalent for your country, check our international entry requirement directory For more information contact the School of Media and Communication admissions team.

 Students living in